 Time for the annual re-post of this perfect winter stew recipe!

 Billy Joel might be in a New York state of mind, and James Taylor has Carolina on his mind, but I’m thinking about New Mexico today – easily one of my favorite places.
-Here’s a recipe for green chile69790002 stew from Family Circle magazine that I’ve altered (rather significantly) to taste just the way I like it.
+Here’s a recipe for green chile stew from Family Circle magazine that I’ve altered (rather significantly) to taste just the way I like it.
 I hope it takes you to New Mexico in your mind!

 Ingredients: